G00378925/caladium/README.md

     Users also have the option to unprovision from the platform, which will require them to re-authenticate with the server.

 - Dashboard
-    + To access the dashboard, the administrator needs to enter a valid username and password, which by default is set as `root`.
+    + To access the dashboard, the administrator needs to enter a valid username and password, which is by default, set as `root`.
     Once logged in, the administrator can navigate to the **Preferences** page to change the default password.
     + The dashboard allows administrators to perform administrative tasks related to **Clients**, **Patterns**, **Tasks** and **Workers**.
-    Each of these pages is linked to from the index page and includes a plot that shows relevant data, such as the ratio of clean to malicious files for analysis.
+    Each of these pages is linked to from the index page and the index page includes charts that show relevant data, such as the ratio of clean to malicious files for analysis.
     + On the **Clients** page, administrators can provision new clients by generating an authentication token for them.
     + The **Tasks** page lists all past and present tasks and shows their current state, such as `Malware Detected`, `Executing` or `Clean`.